 The king’s chambers.

 He cursed to himself.
 Once more, he closed his eyes.
 When the ground returned, he opened them and smiled.
 A wooden nest with furs and thick blankets occupied the center of the back wall.
 A small chandelier with crystal figurines dangled over the nest.
-Dolls and wooden animals laid by a sofa, and a small fire was at the far wall with a metal gate in front.
+Dolls and wooden animals lay by a sofa, and a small fire was at the far wall with a metal gate in front.
 The nursery.
 Luck was on his side.
 No one was in the room but for how long?
 A maidservant could come in at any moment with the child.

 His eyes jumped around the room.
 Fileus turned around and sighed in relief.
 A door.
 Upon opening it, his heart filled with joy.
 Little outfits hung from a rod and a small wardrobe sat to the right.
 He hustled in and closed the door.